sicajc/VLSI_DSP_Notes_HW_Project/notes/Parrallel_Pipeline_TransposeForm.md

 1. Consider 3 parrallel datapath.
 2. Reduce the clock frequency in total, $T_{clock} = 3T$, whole goal is to reduce the total clock speed.
 In parrallel processing $f$->$f/L$, L is the number of parrallelism.
 3. $LT = c*\beta v_{dd}/k(\beta v_{dd}-v_t)^2$, L factor is used to reduce the clock frequency in total, thus power is reduced.
+4. Power can be reduced if we increase the number of processing element to try to do the computation in a lower clock rate.

 # Expander
 1. Insert $x-1$ zeroes after each inputs.
 An upper arrow with $x$ and a number N.